 IPBIS Board Members

 Beth Wicks is an Education Consultant, specialising in acquired brain injury (ABI).
-She has worked with young people with acquired brain injury, their families and schools for approximately 30 years.
+She has worked with young people with acquired brain injury, their families and schools for over 30 years.
 She acted in an advisory and training capacity to education providers and completed expert witness reports for the court.
 She has retired from those aspects of her work but continues to work on specific projects.

 She has been a consultant to a number of innovative projects and programmes for young people with acquired brain injury and regularly contributed teaching sessions for post graduate courses in paediatric neurodisability and neuropsychology.

-She is a member of the Criminal Justice and Acquired Brain Injury Interest Group; has previously run family and teenage support groups and has acted as a board member, trustee or advisor for a number of UK ABI charities.
+She was a member of the Criminal Justice and Acquired Brain Injury Interest Group; has previously run family and teenage support groups and has acted as a board member, trustee or advisor for a number of UK ABI charities.